Relaxed Actor-Critic with Convergence Guarantees for Continuous-Time Optimal Control of Nonlinear Systems: Results

-where $\mathbb{X}$ is the test set which contains $500$ states randomly selected from the compact set $\Omega$ at the beginning of each simulation.
+where there are $500$ states in the test set ${X_0}$, which are randomly chosen from $\Omega$.
 We also draw violin plots in different iterations to show the precision distribution and 4-quartiles.
-Noted that one iteration of Fig.~\ref{fig:example_1} corresponds to one NN update.

 It is clear from Fig.~\ref{fig:example_1} that both two algorithms can make the value and policy network approximation errors ($e_{\pi}$ and $e_V$) fall with iteration.
-And after $10^5$ iterations, both errors of Algorithm~\ref{alg:DGPI2} are less than $1\%$.
-This indicates that Algorithm~\ref{alg:DGPI2} has the ability to converge value function and policy to optimality.
-In addition, the t-test results in Fig. \ref{fig:example_1} show that both $e_{\pi}$ and $e_V$ of Algorithm~\ref{alg:DGPI2} are significantly smaller than that of Algorithm~\ref{alg:DPI} ($p < 0.001$) under the same number of iterations.
-From the perspective of convergence speed, Algorithm~\ref{alg:DGPI2} requires only about $10^4$ iterations to make both approximation errors less than 0.03, while Algorithm~\ref{alg:DPI} requires about $10^5$ steps.
-Based on this, Algorithm~\ref{alg:DGPI2} is about 10 times faster than Algorithm~\ref{alg:DPI}.
-To summarize, Algorithm~\ref{alg:DGPI2} can converge to the optimal value function and policy, and the convergence speed of Algorithm~\ref{alg:DGPI2} is significantly higher than that of Algorithm~\ref{alg:DPI}.
+And after $10^5$ iterations, both errors of Algorithm~\ref{alg:RCTAC2} are less than $0.4\%$.
+This indicates that Algorithm~\ref{alg:RCTAC2} has the ability to converge value function and policy to nearly optimal solutions.
+In addition, the t-test results in Fig. \ref{fig:example_1} show that both $e_{\pi}$ and $e_V$ of Algorithm~\ref{alg:RCTAC2} are significantly smaller than those of Algorithm~\ref{alg:API} ($p < 0.001$) under the same number of iterations.
+From the perspective of convergence speed, Algorithm~\ref{alg:RCTAC2} requires only about $10^4$ iterations to make both approximation errors less than 0.03, while Algorithm~\ref{alg:API} requires around $10^5$ steps.
+Based on this, Algorithm~\ref{alg:RCTAC2} is about 10 times faster than Algorithm~\ref{alg:API}.

+Fig. \ref{fig:example_1_state} shows the simulation results of the learned policy (after $10^5$ iterations) over 20 runs.
+It is obvious that policies learned by RCTAC perform much better than API.
+The curves of state, control input, and cost generated by RCTAC are almost consistent with the optimal solution.
+In summary, Algorithm \ref{alg:RCTAC2} is able to attain nearly optimal solutions and enjoys a significantly faster convergence speed compared to Algorithm \ref{alg:API}.